sunderedsystems/s5e.sunderedsystems.com/docs/start-here.md

 We use one unified resource — Source — for everything you do.
 Spells, attacks, extra actions, defensive moves — everything is fueled by the same simple pool.
 This lets you spend less time tracking different currencies and more time making impactful decisions.

 ### 🔄 Trade & Convert Freely
 Actions, Source, Movement, and even Hit Points aren't isolated mechanics; they're interchangeable currencies.
 Need an extra strike at a critical moment?
-Spend some Movement or convert HP into Source.
+Roll to Replenish Source and and swing!

 ### 🧭 Movement Matters
 Movement isn’t just about positioning; it's a tactical resource.
 Every step counts.
 You can turn your unused movement into extra attacks, defensive actions, or spell enhancements.